abuiles/ember-101/hands-on.md

 By default Ember-Data uses the `DS.RESTAdapter`[^restAdapter] which expects everything to be in `camelCase` following `JavaScript`'s coding conventions but in our example we will be working with an API written in `Ruby on Rails` which users a different conventions for keys and naming, everything is in `snake_case`.

-You might be asking yourself: *didn't you say that every has to be in `CamelCase`?*, and that's correct, but `Ember-Data` allows you to extend the `DS.RESTAdapter` to write your own ones, matching your backend's payload.
+You might be asking yourself: *didn't you say that everything has to be in `CamelCase`?*, and that's correct, but `Ember-Data` allows you to extend the `DS.RESTAdapter` to write your own ones, matching your backend's payload.
 This is such a common scenario that `Ember-Data` includes by default `DS.ActiveModelAdapter`[^activeModelAdapter] which is modeled after `rails-api`'s project [active_model_serializers](https://github.com/rails-api/active_model_serializers), it is  widely used in the `Ruby on Rails` world and basically helps building the `JSON` you will be returning from you API.

 T> Check the implementation of `DS.ActiveModelAdapter` [https://github.com/emberjs/data/blob/master/packages/activemodel-adapter/lib/system/active_model_adapter.js#L105](https://github.com/emberjs/data/blob/master/packages/activemodel-adapter/lib/system/active_model_adapter.js#L105) is just a few lines of code and helps you understand what's going on under the hood.